 Walk through any store you can think of and I'd almost guarantee there's some sort of green, sustainable, or environmentally friendly product available.
 There are an awful lot of sustainability certifications out there today, covering a wide assortment of products, practices, and services.
 You name it, there's probably a sustainability certification for it.

 And how about probably the best known of them all - Energy Star.
 Buy a new appliance lately?
 You probably bought one with an Energy Star logo on it, since you wanted that appliance to be energy efficient.
 Yes, that's a sustainability certification.

 Here's another form of certification, which is becoming more popular today - Environmental Product Declarations (EPDs).
 While somewhat limited in their overall scope (they really don't deal with the social or financial aspects), they do certify the environmental impact of a product.
 As a food label does for the nutritional impact of the food you eat, EPDs describe the environmental impact of the products you buy or use.
 They've been slow to catch on here in the U.S., but all across Europe Environmental Product Declarations are routinely factored into purchasing products on a personal and corporate level.
-We're slowing seeing it here in the U.S., with a few of our clients routinely submitting EPDs when they bid on contracts.
+We're slowly seeing it here in the U.S., with a few of our clients routinely submitting EPDs when they bid on contracts.

 Tell me more about sustainability certifications and standards!

 Here are some of the key tenets of a sustainability standard:

 - Independent - Typically these standards (or ratings, indices, etc.) are developed by either an independent third-party group (such as an NGO, for example), or some form of industry and third-party group collaboration.
 While involving industry might seem to taint the process, it's unlikely that outside parties will have the inside industry knowledge to set applicable guidelines and expectations.